karenetheridge/Test-LWP-UserAgent/README.md

 matches are found from mappings added to the instance, the global mappings are then examined.
 After no matches have been found, a 404 response is returned.

+- `map_network_response($request_description)`

+Same as `map_response` above, only requests that match this description will not use a response that you specify, but instead uses a real [LWP::UserAgent](http://search.cpan.org/perldoc?LWP::UserAgent) to dispatch your request to the network.

+If called on an instance, all options passed to the constructor (e.g. timeout) are used for making the real network call.
+If called as a class method, a pristine [LWP::UserAgent](http://search.cpan.org/perldoc?LWP::UserAgent) object with no customized options will be used instead.

 - `unmap_all(instance_only?)`

 When called as a class method, removes all mappings set up globally (across all